zhenghung/articulate-be/README.md

 To add words, commit to the dictonary.js file

-Note: Make sure the word added is not already added to the list
+Note: Make sure the word added is not already in the list

 ```angular2
 const words = {